 An economic model was developed to estimate annual cash flows and sensitivities of the Underground Project, analysing a combined underground and open pit LOM scenario.
-The Karowe Mine LOM, including the development of the Underground Project, was found to be economically viable with an after-tax net present value of \$532 million using an 8% discount rate, based on baseline diamond prices.
+The Karowe Mine LOM, including the development of the Underground Project, was found to be economically viable with an after-tax NPV of \$535 million using an 8% discount rate, based on baseline diamond prices and a payback period of 2.8 years (after-tax).
+The LOM economic model does not calculate a meaningful IRR as capital costs are partially offset by operating revenue in the year in which they are incurred.
 Further details are available in the technical report.

-The graphs immediately were updated from the technical report and are current as of March 2021.
-The graphs summarize the projected cash flows of the Underground Project and open-pit operations combined, pre-tax and after-tax.
+The graph immediately below was updated from the technical report and is current as of March 2022.
+The graph summarizes the projected cash flows of the Underground Project and open-pit operations, combined after-tax.